-- High eye pressure (IOP) a common risk factor for glaucoma - A suspicious-looking optic nerve changes in the nerve that may indicate glaucoma is developing - A family history of glaucoma having a parent or sibling with glaucoma increases your risk
+- High eye pressure (IOP) a common risk factor for glaucoma - a nerve appearance that potentially puts you at risk for glaucoma - A family history of glaucoma having a parent or sibling with glaucoma increases your risk

 What to do:

 - Keep up with regular eye exams to track any changes. - Ask your doctor about additional tests like visual field tests and OCT scans. - Maintain a healthy lifestyle to support your eye health.